 | Living Expenses

-The Expected Family Contribution (EFC) towards educational expenses is computed from the information students and, if applicable, their families provided on the Free Application for Federal Student Aid (FAFSA).
-The EFC is shown on the Student Aid Report (SAR) sent to applicants after the FAFSA has been processed by the federal processor.
+The Expected Family Contribution (EFC) is computed from the information students and, if applicable, their families provided on the Free Application for Federal Student Aid (FAFSA).
+The FAFSA may be completed online at http://www.fafsa.ed.gov/.
+The EFC is available on the Student Aid Report (SAR) sent to applicants after the FAFSA has been processed by the federal processor.

 New students must be accepted for admission to the University prior to being considered for financial aid.
-In order to receive priority consideration for assistance administered by the University, all information required by the Admissions Office should be submitted on a timely basis.
-In addition, students wishing to apply for financial aid should submit the following forms:
+In order to receive priority consideration for financial aid, students entering for the fall term should apply by March 15 of that year.
+Students wishing to apply for financial aid should submit the following forms:

-New York State residents should complete the Express TAP Application (ETA).
+2. New York State residents should complete the Express TAP Application (ETA).
 The Express TAP Application serves as an application form to receive New York State financial assistance.
-When you file the FAFSA form electronically, you may have been linked directly to NYSHESC to complete the Express Tap Application electronically.
-If not, students will need to complete the ETA at www.tapweb.org.
+When students file the FAFSA form electronically, they may link directly to NYSHESC to complete the Express Tap Application.
+If not, students will need to complete the ETA at http://www.tapweb.org/.

-New students, who have accepted a Federal Stafford Loan and have completed all necessary paperwork and online confirmations will receive, by mail, instructions to complete the Electronic Master Promissory Note (E-MPN) from New York State Higher Education Services Corporation (NYSHESC).
-The MPN will be signed electronically via e-signature on NYSHESCís website.
-Students will need their Department of Education PIN number to complete the e-signature process.
+3. New students who have accepted a Federal Stafford Loan will receive, by mail, instructions to complete the Electronic Master Promissory Note (e-MPN) from the New York State Higher Education Services Corporation (NYSHESC).
+Students will need to complete the e-MPN and loan entrance counseling.
+Information about these processes can be found at www.albany.edu/financialaid under “Student Quick Links”.

-The FAFSA or Renewal FAFSA must be filed on paper or online each year a student wishes to be considered for financial assistance.
-The Renewal FAFSA e-mail will be sent in December or January each year to any student who applied for aid the prior year.
-The deadline for submitting the form in order to receive priority consideration for aid is April 15th of each year.
+The FAFSA or Renewal FAFSA must be filed annually.
+The deadline for submitting the form in order to receive priority consideration for aid is April15th of each year.
 New York State residents who receive TAP may be required to submit an ETA each year.

 Visiting students not matriculated at the University are not eligible for financial aid from this institution.

-- If requested, students, and, if dependent, their families, should be prepared to submit income and other documentation that may be requested by the Office of Financial Aid.
-Federal financial aid will not be credited to your account until we receive the required verification information.
+3. If requested, students, and, if dependent, their families, should be prepared to submit income and other documentation that may be requested by the Office of Financial Aid.
+Federal financial aid will not be credited to your account, and may be cancelled, if we do not receive the required verification information.
 Do not send any documentation unless it has been requested by this office.

-- Students must inform the Financial Aid Office of aid/scholarships from any source outside of the University.
+7. Students must inform the Financial Aid Office of aid/scholarships from any source outside of the University.
 Please send a copy of the official notification letter to our office.
-Please provide your name and Albany ID on the notification.
-This may result in an adjustment being made to the financial aid package
+Please be sure to provide your name and Albany ID on the notification.
+Federal regulations may require an adjustment be made to the financial aid package.

-- Students whose family financial circumstances are adversely affected after being awarded financial aid should submit a letter explaining your situation and documentation to the Office of Student Financial Services/Financial Aid for review.
+9. Students whose family financial circumstances are adversely affected after being awarded financial aid should submit a letter explaining your situation and documentation to the Office of Student Financial Services/Financial Aid for review.
+Please use the "Special Circumstances" form under the Forms and Publications link on the financial aid website: www.albany.edu/financialaid.

-University at Albany Scholarships-The Office of Financial Aid does not award scholarships.
-However, the University offers a number of merit scholarships to undergraduate students.
-They are called Presidential, Achievement and College Scholarships and are awarded to new students by the Admissions Office and renewed by the Office of the Undergraduate Dean.
+The University offers a number of merit scholarships to undergraduate students.
+The Presidential, Frederick Douglass, Achievement as well as the New York State Valedictorian and Salutatorian scholarships are awarded to new students by the Undergraduate Admissions Office and renewed by the Office of the Undergraduate Dean.
 Eligibility requirements and award amounts vary.
 Undergraduate students who have been awarded merit scholarships will have received information about the awards from the Office of Admissions.
 Athletic Scholarships are awarded by the Department of Athletics and Recreation.

 Academic Criteria for State Awards

-- You must be enrolled full-time (twelve or more credits) by the TAP certification date, which is one day after the 100% tuition liability date each semester.
+2. You must be enrolled full-time (twelve or more credits) by the TAP certification date, which is the date by which the student would have incurred full tuition liability for the term.
 Courses added after the certification date do not count towards full-time status.

-In order to retain eligibility for New York State scholarship and grant awards, students must be in "good academic standing", which is comprised of two components: "satisfactory academic progress" and "pursuit of program".
+In order to retain eligibility for New York State scholarship and grant awards, students must be in "good academic standing", which is comprised of two components: "satisfactory academic progress" and "pursuit of program" (POP).

 In order to make satisfactory progress towards a degree, students must accrue graduation credits each semester and have the cumulative grade point average shown on the academic progress chart in this section.
 Although the academic progress standards allow ten semesters for completion of a bachelor's degree, the maximum award period at the undergraduate level is four years, except for students enrolled in approved five-year degree programs or the Educational Opportunity Program.